VirtualSpaceExplorers/VirtualColony/README.md

 # Current URP Branch Specifications
  - Using Unity version: [Download => 2019.4.0f1](https://unity3d.com/get-unity/download/archive)
- - Using Universal Rendering Pipeline (URP), which is the higher-portability shader pipeline.
+ - This branch uses the Unity builtin rendering pipeline, with the option of later upgrading to the Universal Rendering Pipeline (URP), which is the higher-portability shader pipeline.
 We also have a project branch that supports the better looking High Definition Rendering Pipeline (HDRP).

 # Features
- - [Uses Universal Rendering Pipeline (URP)], for portability from VR to WebGL.
  - [PC controls](https://github.com/Nexus-Aurora/vr-unity-demo/issues/12)
  - [Create an atmospheric mars skybox](https://github.com/Nexus-Aurora/vr-unity-demo/issues/11)
+ - Seamless tiling texture shader, for centimeter to kilometer detail levels.

 # Want to Contribute?